 With these attacks tricking employees and other individuals into sharing valuable company data, credentials, or other confidential information, it’s imperative that businesses keep up with cyber security standards in order to stay safe.

 While anti-phishing technology and other forms of phishing protection are doing their part, social engineering attacks will always involve a human element.
 For this reason, providing security against social engineering attacks can be laborious and complicated for companies.
-We offer comprehensive phishing protection and defense against social engineering attacks to help enterprises and SMBs protect important business systems, customer data, and employee information.
+We offer comprehensive protection and defense against social engineering attacks to help enterprises and SMBs protect important business systems, customer data, and employee information.

 What's the Difference Between a Phishing Attack and Social Engineering Attack?

 Have you ever been called on the phone by someone claiming to be from your bank of choice, requesting updated social security information or account details?
-A common social engineering attack scenario involves a perpetrator gathering background information on a company or person’s weaknesses before moving forward.
+A common attack scenario involves a perpetrator gathering background information on a company or person’s weaknesses before moving forward.
 Once trust is gained, it’s only a matter of time before a hacker attempts to reveal more sensitive or resource-critical information.

 Types of Social Engineering Attacks

 The most important factor to consider in social engineering attacks is that it needs human curiosity and direct action in order to thrive.
 With this type of psychology-focused hack, enterprises and SMBs need to be particularly careful with how employees handle information.
-There are many types of social engineering attacks to be aware of, but five specific cyber attack types happen more often than not.
+There are many types of attacks to be aware of, but five specific cyber attack types happen more often than not.

 Quid Pro Quo